Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: DFA-Conditioned Reinforcement Learning

-i.e., to learn a policy that maximizes the probability of satisfying the temporal specification (by driving the DFA to \(\mathcal{A}_\top\)) while operating in the given underlying MDP dynamics. \end{my_definition}
+i.e., to learn a policy that maximizes the probability of satisfying a given temporal specification from $D_{\Sigma, n}$ (by driving its DFA representation to \(\mathcal{A}_\top\)) while operating in the underlying MDP $\mathcal{M}$. \end{my_definition}

-Notice the difference between the GCRL problem formulation given in \Cref{defn:gcrl} and the DFA-conditioned one given above.
+Notice the difference between the GCRL problem formulation given in \Cref{sec:gcrl} and the DFA-conditioned one given above.
 Specifically, in GCRL, goals are static, i.e., they are given at the beginning, and the policy conditions on the same goal until it is accomplished.
 In the DFA-conditioned RL setting, through the labeling function, a given DFA task also evolves (based on the transition dynamics of its DFA space) as the policy interacts with the underlying MDP.
 Therefore, the policy is essentially learning to navigate two MDPs: the underlying MDP and the DFA space.